Year: 5th Year Grad Student - JSP

-Yan's research focuses on how legal actors—particularly commercial and government organizations—navigate informational asymmetries in the digital age.
-Before her current studies, Yan investigated and litigated consumer protection cases as attorney for the Federal Trade Commission.
-She has a J.D. from the University of California, Berkeley, School of Law, and an A.B., magna cum laude, from Harvard College.
-After law school, she clerked for the Honorable Deborah L. Cook of the U.S. Court of Appeals for the Sixth Circuit and the Honorable Nancy F. Atlas of the U.S. District Court for the Southern District of Texas.
+Previously, I investigated and litigated consumer protection cases as an attorney for the Federal Trade Commission.
+I have a J.D. from the University of California, Berkeley, School of Law, and an A.B., magna cum laude, from Harvard College.
+After law school, I clerked for the Honorable Deborah L. Cook of the U.S. Court of Appeals for the Sixth Circuit and the Honorable Nancy F. Atlas of the U.S. District Court for the Southern District of Texas.

-Conversations in Law and Society: Oral Histories of the Emergence and Transformation of the Movement (forthcoming in Annual Review of Law and Social Science) (with Calvin Morrill, Lauren Edelman, and Rosann Greenspan)
+Conversations in Law and Society: Oral Histories of the Emergence and Transformation of the Movement, 16 ANNU.
+REV. LAW.
+SOC.
+SCI.
+(2020) (with Calvin Morrill, Lauren Edelman, and Rosann Greenspan)

 FTC Privacy and Data Security Enforcement and Guidance Under Section 5, 25:2 COMPETITION 89 (2016) (with Alexander Reicher)

 Privacy and surveillance law, civil procedure, criminal procedure, evidence, consumer law, sociology of law, legal institutions, legal profession